Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 - If you have a page with content stored in page fields, you can migrate the values of the fields into widget properties and display the content as a widget.
 - If you have a page that serves as a listing and displays content from child pages, you can convert the child pages into widgets and as content items in the content hub, then link them from the widgets.

-> :warning: The target page (with an [Page Builder editable area](https://docs.kentico.com/x/7AWiCQ)) and any [Page Builder components](https://docs.kentico.com/x/6QWiCQ) used in the migration need to be present in the system before you migrate content.
+> :warning: The target page (with a [Page Builder editable area](https://docs.kentico.com/x/7AWiCQ)) and any [Page Builder components](https://docs.kentico.com/x/6QWiCQ) used in the migration need to be present in the system before you migrate content.
+The target page must be either the page itself or any ancestor of the page from which the content is migrated.

 In `Migration.Tool.Extensions/CommunityMigrations`, create a new file with a class that inherits from the `ContentItemDirectorBase` class and override the `Direct(source, options)` method:

-1. Ensure that the target page has a [page template](https://docs.kentico.com/x/iInWCQ).
+1. If the target page uses a [page template](https://docs.kentico.com/x/iInWCQ), ensure that the correct page template is applied.

     ```csharp
     // Store page uses a template and is the parent listing page